 Devotion: Sewing the Sacred

 As makers, we often ask ourselves “What does devotion look like in a material form?”
 There are purposeful acts we make by choice and other behaviors that we perform out of ritual and habit.
 The cycles and loops of daily life can sometimes seem mundane, forgettable, and otherwise ordinary.
 Perhaps through these repetitive and devotional processes of textile production, we can see something meaningful, surprising, and even sacred emerge in the humble routines of handwork and daily life.
 The idea that a link exists between the sacred and the mundane is a constant and universal theme within the human story.
-This Exhibition In Print seeks to reveal these narratives and invites artists using many material traditions to explore the theme as it manifests in their particular and idiosyncratic lives.
+This Exhibition In Print seeks to reveal these narratives and invited artists using many material traditions to explore the theme as it manifests in their particular and idiosyncratic lives.

 Jovencio de la Paz is an artist, weaver, and educator.
 His work explores the intersection of textile processes such as weaving, dye, and stitch-work as they relate to broader concerns of language, histories of colonization, migrancy, ancient technology, and speculative futures.
 Interested in the ways transience and ephemerality are embodied in material, de la Paz looks to how knowledge and experiences are transmitted through society in space and time, whether semiotically by language and code or haptically by made things.
 He is currently Assistant Professor and Curricular Head of Fibers at the University of Oregon.